0atman/noboilerplate/scripts/16-rust-testing.md

 Testing our code works how we expect is only one side of the coin, of course.
 For more confidence in our code, we must also show that it doesn't work how we don't expect so that bad actors or incorrect usage is handled correctly.

-This is vital in public-facing and security-focused projects, like today's sponsor, Razor Secure.
+This is vital in public-facing and security-focused projects, like today's sponsor, Razor Secure, who are hiring.

+---

+# Razor Secure

 ---